Paternity Leave and Pay

 Statutory Paternity Pay (SPP)

-Most employees who are entitled to paternity leave will also be entitled to statutory paternity pay (SPP).
+Employees who are entitled to paternity leave may also be entitled to claim statutory paternity pay (SPP).
 SPP is paid by the employer (who can then reclaim payment from the government).

 However, if your average weekly earnings in this period are less than the lower earnings limit for National Insurance, you will not qualify for SPP.